ionoid/docs.ionoid.io/docs/Register/register.md

-# Create an account on Ionoid IoT platform.
+# Create an account on Ionoid IoT platform

 Start your IoT Development Journey by first creating your Ionoid IoT Account, please follow the instructions below.

-##  Register your Ionoid IoT Account.
+##  Register your Ionoid IoT Account

 - Go to Ionoid IoT **Dashboard**  [https://dashboard.ionoid.io](https://dashboard.ionoid.io).
-- In right, Sing up click on **Register now**.
+- Sing up by clicking on **Register now**.

 ![Connect to dashboard](login.png)